Project Integration

 Sphinx and the ubTrace Builder do not know about other projects, so they cannot generate a multi-project structure automatically.

-To set up multiple projects:
+To set up multiple projects, import each one separately:

 This setup allows ubTrace to serve documentation for multiple projects and versions from a single instance, simplifying management and access.